 What is a peptic ulcer?

 A peptic ulcer is a sore on the lining of your stomach or the first part of your small intestine (duodenum).
-If the ulcer is in your stomach, it is called a gastric ulcer.
-If the ulcer is in your duodenum, it is called a duodenal ulcer.
+If the ulcer is in your stomach, it is also called a gastric ulcer.
+If the ulcer is in your duodenum, it is also called a duodenal ulcer.

 Ulcers are fairly common.

 What causes peptic ulcers?